All Episodes

 It's a shift.

-Um from in the from that perspective, Charlie Kirk's death is more than Charlie Kirk's death.
+From that perspective, Charlie Kirk's death is more than Charlie Kirk's death.

-I loved that guy.
+I love that guy.

-Now we're going to see the birth of the philosophies and theologies born of mass communication through total technology, through immersive and ubiquitous technology, the kind of technology you're watching right now, and the reason that Charlie Kirk's death is ultimately significant is in a sense he's uh I pray he's a Christian martyr.
+Now we're going to see the birth of the philosophies and theologies born of mass communication through total technology, through immersive and ubiquitous technology, the kind of technology you're watching right now.

-I pray that's true, but I uh but culturally what's happened Is the first uh lightning rod of a new form of communication has you know been assassinated politically for what reason and by whom we still don't entirely understand and certainly there does seem to be a good degree of utility when diagnosing the killer.
+But I but culturally what's happened is the first lightning rod of a new form of communication has been assassinated politically for what reason and by whom we still don't entirely understand.

-Some people, this guy was a trans activist, some people have you know more complex views on the murder.
+Some people have more complex views on the murder.

-But I think that even that pales into insignificance when you look at the spiritual world, when you consider as best as we can within our limitations what might be meant by do not conform to other pat to the patterns of this world, what might be meant by my ways are not your ways.
+But I think that even that pales into insignificance when you look at the spiritual world, when you consider as best as we can within our limitations, what might be meant by do not conform to the patterns of this world.

-Let's uh continue with uh with Tucker Carlson's eulogy.
+Let's continue with Tucker Carlson's eulogy.

 About this guy telling the truth about us, we must make him stop talking.

-And there's always one guy with the bright idea, and I can just hear him say, I've got an idea, why don't we just kill him?
+And there's always one guy with the bright idea and I can just hear him say, I've got an idea.

 That'll shut him up.